 What services do you offer?
 Look for an organization that offers a range of services, including budget counseling and classes for managing spending and debt.
 Avoid organizations that push a debt management plan as your only option before they have spent a significant amount of time analyzing your financial situation.

 How is credit counseling offered?
 Services may be offered in-person, by phone, or online.
 An initial counseling session typically lasts an hour, with an offer of follow-up sessions.

 Do you offer free educational materials?
 Avoid organizations that charge for information.

 What are your fees?
 Are there set-up or monthly fees?
 Get a specific price quote in writing.
-Although most credit counseling organizations are non-profits, credit counselors may charge fees for some of their services that they take out of the payments you make to them.
+Although most credit counseling organizations are non-profits, credit counselors may charge fees for some of their services.

 What if I can't afford to pay your fees or make contributions?
 If an organization won't help you because you can't afford to pay, look elsewhere.